 This post may contain affiliate links.
 Please see our full Disclosure Policy for details.

-Seafood Fra Diavolo with Bucatini pasta – crowned with an array of fresh seafood that’s bursting with spicy Italian flavor and lots of garlic – it’s a spicy seafood spaghetti extravaganza!
+Pasta crowned with an array of fresh seafood that’s bursting with spicy Italian flavor and lots of garlic – this Seafood Fra Diavolo with Bucatini is a spicy seafood spaghetti extravaganza!

 Just like that, it’s freakin’ September.
 Whaaaaat.